David Scheffer

 David John Scheffer (born September 18, 1953) is an American lawyer and diplomat who served as the first United States Ambassador-at-Large for War Crimes Issues, during President Bill Clinton's second term in office.
-He is the Mayer Brown/Robert A. Helman Professor of Law at Northwestern University School of Law, where he directed the Center for International Human Rights from 2006 to 2019.
+He is a Professor of Practice in the School of Politics and Global Studies and Faculty Associate of the Sandra Day O'Connor College of Law at Arizona State University (Washington center).
+He was the Mayer Brown/Robert A. Helman Professor of Law at Northwestern University Pritzker School of Law (2006-2020), and is Director Emeritus of its Center for International Human Rights.

 Education and career

-Scheffer received B.A.s from Harvard and Oxford University, and an LL.M. from Georgetown University Law Center.
-He began his legal career at the international law firm Coudert Brothers, working for a time in their Singapore office.
-He also served as counsel to the U.S. House Committee on Foreign Affairs.
-During Clinton's first term, he was initially the senior advisor to Madeleine Albright, who then served as ambassador to the United Nations.
-Scheffer then sat on the Deputies Committee of the National Security Council from 1993 until 1996, and then became the first Ambassador-at-Large for War Crimes Issues.
+Scheffer received B.A.s from Harvard and Oxford Universities, and an LL.M. from Georgetown University Law Center.
+He began his legal career at the international law firm Coudert Brothers (1979-1986), working for several years in its Singapore offices.
+He also served on the staff of the U.S. House of Representatives Committee on Foreign Affairs.
+During Clinton's first term, he was the senior adviser and counsel to Dr. Madeleine Albright, who then served as ambassador to the United Nations.
+Scheffer then represented the U.S. Mission to the United Nations on the Deputies Committee of the National Security Council from 1993 to 1997, and then became the first Ambassador-at-Large for War Crimes Issues.

-As ambassador, Scheffer participated in the creation of the International Criminal Tribunals for the former Yugoslavia and Rwanda, the Special Court for Sierra Leone, and the Khmer Rouge tribunal.
+As ambassador, Scheffer participated in the creation of the International Criminal Tribunals for the former Yugoslavia and Rwanda, the Special Court for Sierra Leone, and theKhmer Rouge tribunal.
 He also led the U.S. negotiating team in United Nations talks on the International Criminal Court.
-Though Scheffer signed the Rome Statute that established the ICC on behalf of the U.S. in 2000, he was a highly vocal critic of many aspects of the court and the negotiation process.
-He particularly opposed the prohibition on any party making reservations to the Rome Statute and the manner in which the Statute structured the court's jurisdiction.
-Clinton's successor, George W. Bush, later withdrew the signature of the U.S.
+Scheffer signed the Rome Statute that established the ICC on behalf of the U.S. on December 31, 2000.
+Clinton's successor, George W. Bush, later sent a letter to the United Nations seeking to nullify the legal effect of Scheffer's signature.

-Scheffer has also taught classes on international law and war crimes as a law professor at Northwestern, Georgetown, Columbia, Duke, and George Washington University.
-He is an endorser of the Genocide Intervention Network.
+Scheffer has also taught classes on international law and war crimes as a visiting law professor at Northwestern, Georgetown, Duke, and George Washington University.

-In his capacity as director of the Center for International Human Rights and afterwards, Scheffer runs the Cambodia Tribunal Monitor website, the primary source for accessing news, information, and video of trial proceedings from the Extraordinary Chambers in the Courts of Cambodia.